 You should not be surprised if your initial claim is denied, either, as this is the go-to decision from the SSA.
 But with the assistance of your attorney, you can appeal the denial for further review.

 Fibromyalgia patients in Dallas or Fort Worth, Texas can rely on Coats & Todd for honest legal representation and guidance.
-We can evaluate your medical records to help you determine if your symptoms could validate the need for disability benefits, prepare and file your application with the SSA, and challenge any wrongful denials.
-Call our fibromyalgia disability lawyers at (888) 898-9189 today.
+Our team can evaluate your medical records to help you determine if your symptoms could validate the need for disability benefits, prepare and file your application with the SSA, and challenge any wrongful denials.
+Contact our fibromyalgia disability lawyers at (888) 898-9189 today.